 What is intelligence?
 Intelligence is the brain’s ability to reason with things, situations and its ability to understand, comprehend and then derive solutions from the problem at hand.
-This kind of ability is intangible therefore it is hard to measure the IQ levels, let alone prescribe a number for it.
+This kind of skill is intangible therefore it is hard to measure the IQ levels, let alone prescribe a number for it.

-The thing that could be measured by the IQ test was the foundation of intelligence and the true form of intelligence itself.
+The thing that could be measured by the IQ test was the foundation of intelligence and the exact form of intelligence itself.
 For example, a child could be smart, but in the given circumstances he might not have had the opportunity to express himself best or to unleash the hidden talents.
 For such a kid, the IQ test would stand invalid to test the real intelligence.

 · Smart Drugs

 Smart drugs or intelligence pills have recently gained a lot of popularity as far as raising the IQ levels is concerned.
-These drugs are said to have a positive effect on attention span, learning ability, memory, concentration, reasoning capability, problem solving power and decision making skills and for this reason they are also known as ‘cognitive enhancers’.
+These drugs are said to have a positive effect on attention span, learning ability, memory, concentration, reasoning capability, problem-solving power and decision making skills, and for this reason, they are also known as ‘cognitive enhancers.'
 They increase the cerebral circulation and brain metabolism to enhance its overall performance.
 Some of the smart drugs include,

 o Ginko Biloba Extract